Cimpress-MCP/ElastiCache-Auth-Token-Rotator/README.md

-# Auth Token Rotation
+# ElastiCache AuthToken Rotation

 ## What It Is

-The Auth Token Rotator is an AWS Secrets Manager [Lambda Function Rotator][] intended to be used with AWS Secrets Manager and AWS ElastiCache.
+The ElastiCache AuthToken Rotator is an AWS Secrets Manager [Lambda Function Rotator][] intended to be used with AWS Secrets Manager and AWS ElastiCache.
 Secrets Manager can use rotators implemented as Lambda Functions to securely and automatically rotate secret configuration values.

 This rotator can only be used with ElastiCache instances created as Replication Groups (`AWS::ElastiCache::ReplicationGroup`) because those created as plain cache clusters (`AWS::ElastiCache::CacheCluster`) do not support user-specified auth tokens.